 This course introduces the fascinating science of robotics and covers the entire process: designing, building, testing, and deploying robots.
 Using Lego Mind Storm, students design, build, and program their own robots, individually and in groups, to accomplish a variety of tasks that they specify.

 The main goals of this class are for students to write as much as possible, to work closely with the instructor and with peers to edit and improve written work, and to build vocabulary and grammar skills.
 Students will apply these skills through creative and analytical writing assignments.
-Skills and activities that will be covered include:
+Skills and activities covered include:

 - Techniques for brainstorming/pre-writing